SteveHuy/DealershipAPI/README.md

 This repository contains the source code for a comprehensive web API designed to assist car dealers in managing their car stocks efficiently ensuring each dealer does not conflict with one anothers stock.
 The application supports a range of essential functions aimed at simplifying stock management processes.

-## Getting Started

-Provide instructions on setting up and installing your project.

 ### Prerequisites

 [.net 7] (https://dotnet.microsoft.com/en-us/)